 Slouching, or posture that gets worse over time.

 In severe cases, Scheuermann’s disease can affect breathing or injure the spinal cord.
 The condition also might also increase the likelihood of developing arthritis of the back later in life.

 Types of kyphosis

-• Is considered the most common type of kyphosis and is often associated with slouching.
+This is the most common type of kyphosis and is often associated with slouching.
 It represents an exaggerated, but flexible, increase of the natural curve of the spine.

-• Typically becomes noticeable during adolescence.
+Becomes noticeable during adolescence.
 It is more common among girls than boys, which can cause pain or discomfort.

 Certain activity can intensify the pain, as can prolonged periods of sitting or standing.